Rangers’ Yu Darvish hits all the spots in MLB trade-deadline bingo

 Despite two headlines that would seem to be at odds with each other, the stories themselves say basically the same thing.
 Sullivan says the Rangers will keep Darvish “unless they are overwhelmed by an offer or their postseason hopes crash with another losing streak this week.”
 As for Crasnick: “If no team offers a return package to the Rangers’ liking, [Rangers General Manager Jon] Daniels has informed clubs that Texas will hold on to Darvish and continue to make a push in the American League wild-card race.”

-There are a lot of issues at play here, on the Rangers’ side and with other teams who may want to take a shot on Darvish, a four-time all-star who’s 6-8 this year but ranks fifth in the AL in strikeouts, seventh in WHIP and ninth in WAR:
+There are a lot of issues at play here, on the Rangers’ side and with other teams that may want to take a shot on Darvish, a four-time all-star who’s 6-8 this year but ranks fifth in the AL in strikeouts, seventh in WHIP and ninth in WAR:

 - At 48-51, the Rangers are hopelessly out of the AL West race but tied for seventh in the AL wild-card standings, only 3 1/2 games out of a playoff spot.
 They followed up a five-game losing streak with a three-game road sweep of the Rays — another team in the playoff hunt — over the weekend.
 In other words: Texas is at that point where both a complete collapse or a playoff run seem equally probable.